Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

 ### Files

 The Kaeon FUSION Standard Interface can read from and write to files using the open and save commands.
-For the sake of the following examples we'll assume you're running Kaeon FUSION from Kaeon Dev.
+For the sake of the following examples we'll assume you're running Kaeon FUSION from Kaeon Origin.

 The open command has a child that returns a string.
 It will search the folder surrounding the environment Kaeon FUSION is running in for a file that matches the string.